samrocketman/home-assistant-decrypt-backup/README.md

 A simple tool which can decrypt Home Assistant SecureTar encrypted backups.

-It makes a minimal effort to decrypt and decompress the backup.
+It will decrypt and decompress the backup.
 It writes the tar output to stdout which you can process with tar command yourself.

 Works with encrypted tar directly or an inner tar within a Home Assistant backup.